 Address: 100 Peter Iredale Road, Hammond, Oregon

 Next to the northern coastal Seaside Beach, the historic Promenade, better known as the Prom, has been a valued pedestrian path for more than a century.
-With a great view of the ocean and the nearby Tillamook Head, this seaside path is a great place to stroll and reason enough to visit.
+This seaside path is a great place to stroll with a great view of the ocean and the nearby Tillamook Head.
+And its family-friendly nature often makes it a capstone visiting experience.

 At 1.5 miles long, the Prom provides an accessible concrete pathway to enjoy the ocean environment and surrounding grassy dunes.
 The Prom also connects many of the top sights of Seaside, including the nearly-as-old Seaside Aquarium.

-Where the central street of Seaside's downtown district (Broadway Street) meets the Prom, a Lewis and Clark Memorial is at the center of the famous Seaside Turnaround, commemorating the time spent by the Corps of Discovery in the area.
+A Lewis and Clark Memorial is at the center of the famous Seaside Turnaround, where the Prom meets the central street of Seaside's downtown district (Broadway Street).
+This historic plaque commemorates the time spent by the Corps of Discovery in the area.

-Encompassing the forested headland of Tillamook Head, between Cannon Beach and Seaside, Ecola State Park offers a wide array of opportunities to enjoy the scenic landscape.
-Entering the park from the north end of Cannon Beach, tourists can start their experience by visiting either Crescent Beach or Indian Beach, both defined by soft, white sand and stunning rock formations.
+Ecola State Park encompasses the forested headland of Tillamook Head, between Cannon Beach and Seaside.
+It offers a wide array of opportunities to enjoy the scenic landscape.
+Entering the park from the north end of Cannon Beach, tourists start their experience at either Crescent Beach or Indian Beach, both defined by soft, white sand and stunning rock formations.

-The real excitement and scenery of Ecola State Park comes when you begin the ascent of Tillamook Head, up and into the densely forested headland.
-Nearly 10 miles of trails can be found crossing over Tillamook Head and Ecola State Park, including the Oregon Coast Trail and the Clatsop Trail Loop - the same route Lewis and Clark took in search of a beached whale and winter supplies.
+The real excitement and scenery of Ecola State Park begins with the ascent of Tillamook Head into the densely forested headland.
+Nearly 10 miles of trails cross over Tillamook Head and Ecola State Park, including the Oregon Coast Trail and the Clatsop Trail Loop - the same route Lewis and Clark took in search of a beached whale and winter supplies.